audreysung/Google-Data-Analytics-Capstone-Bellabeat/README.md

 In this table, respondents weighed from a minimum of 116 pounds to a maximum of 294.3 pounds with an average of 158.8 pounds.
 They also had BMIs ranging from 21.45 to 47.54 with an average of 25.19.

-** Initial Conclusions**
+**Initial Conclusions**

 Based on this dataset, participants walked an average of 7,638 steps daily.
 This is below the recommended threshold of 10,000 steps as noted in this [CDC article](https://www.cdc.gov/diabetes/prevention/pdf/postcurriculum_session8.pdf).

-However, participants on average were getting the recommonded amount of sleep with an average of approximately 7 hours.
+However, participants were getting the recommended amount of sleep with an average of approximately 7 hours.
 For adults, the [CDC recommends at least 7 hours of sleep](https://www.cdc.gov/sleep/about_sleep/how_much_sleep.html).

 According to this [CDC article](https://www.cdc.gov/healthyweight/assessing/bmi/adult_bmi/index.html#InterpretedAdults), a BMI below 18.5 is underweight, 18.5 - 24.9 is healthy weight, 25.0 - 29.9 is overweight, and 30.0 and above is obese.
 Of note, these values apply to adults 20 years old and order.
 One limitation of our FitBit dataset is the lack of knowledge of respondent demographics.
 However, if we assume that the respondents in our data are 20 years old and order, they are on average overweight (25.19).
-Interestingly, the BMI values range from healthy weight (21.45) to obese (47.54).

 ## 5. Share
 Below are my data visualizations.